a303990366/DRL-path-planning/README.md

 ## 1.Introduction
-#### We try to using deep reinforcement learning to make path planning in discrete observation space.
+#### I try to use deep reinforcement learning to make path planning in discrete space.
-#### In this report,we test three algorithms:DQN,PPO and A2C.
+#### In this report, I test three algorithms:DQN, PPO and A2C.

 ## 2.Requirement
  * stable_baselines3